grusso98/AppointMate/README.md

 * **Availability Checking:**
     * Understands natural language date queries (e.g., "today", "tomorrow", "next Friday", "July 10th") using `dateparser`.
     * Consults an SQLite database for existing appointments.
-    * Checks against predefined working hours.
+    * Checks against predefined working hours for a fixed appointment duration (see `.env` config).
     * Presents available time slots to the user.
 * **Appointment Booking:**
     * Guides the user to select a specific available slot.
-    * Prompts the user for their name if not already provided in the conversation.
+    * Prompts the user for their name and email.
-    * Saves the confirmed appointment to the SQLite database, preventing double booking.
+    * Saves the confirmed appointment (with fixed duration) to the SQLite database, preventing double booking.
+* **List Appointments:** Retrieve a client's scheduled appointments by name.
-* **Edit Appointments:**
+* **Edit Appointments:** Reschedule an existing appointment to a new, available time slot (maintains original duration).
-    * Allows the user to edit exisiting appointment, checking for available slots.
+* **Provide Professional Information:** Offers details on services, prices (if configured), contact info, etc., via a dedicated tool reading from `professional_info.json`.
 * **LLM Integration:** Supports using different Language Models:
     * OpenAI models (e.g., GPT-4o-mini) via API.
     * Local models via Ollama (e.g., Llama 3).
 * **(Optional) Email Notifications:**
-    * Sends a confirmation email to the professional upon successful booking.
+    * Sends a confirmation email to the professional (and optionally client) upon successful booking or editing.
-    * Attaches an `.ics` calendar invite file for easy addition to calendars (like Google Calendar, Outlook).
+    * Attaches an `.ics` calendar invite file for easy addition to calendars.
     * Requires SMTP configuration in the `.env` file to function.
+* **Admin Panel (View Only):** A simple web interface built with Streamlit for the professional to view the daily appointment schedule.

 ## Technology Stack